arcanecode/DataFabricator/Documentation/New-FabricatedCityStatePostalCodeRecord.md

 ## SYNOPSIS

-Fabricate one or more records with city, state, and zip code data.
+Fabricate one or more records with city, state, and postal code data.

 ## SYNTAX